 Test question: Can you run a marathon if you haven’t covered the distance at least x times previously?

 Answer: Certainly you can!
 Furthermore, as we have learned from the 2PEAK sportsmen over the years, better than if you had.
 Because it is an illusion to believe, that you have to simulate the competition distance in training.
-A quick check of the extremes will soon verify this: Does a 100km runer train by repeatedly running 100km in one go?
-Does a long distance triathlete train 12 hours at a time, in order to be able to to achieve an Iron Man in this time?
+A quick check of the extremes will soon verify this: Does a 100km runner train by repeatedly running 100km in one go?
+Does a long distance triathlete train 12 hours at a time, in order to be able to achieve an Iron Man in this time?
 Long distance races are exceptional events which require a lot of the body, which assail the reserves and therefore need a proportionally long recovery time.
 When training, we don’t try to perform the whole event in advance – rather we try to create the building elements, which we then put together on day X.

 Training for Tempo